pxepif/Points-Calculator/README.md

 Calculuates points for a game i created and writes the points into a google sheet.

 README in progress.
-More detailed instructions coming soon.
+More detailed instructions coming in the near future.

-NOTE: I will be pushing a new version of the program in a few days that uses an environment variable to hide the service account name.